jovan-AIcoder/Rain-Prediction-Model/README.md

 # Rain-Prediction-Model

-A machine learning project that predicts **rainfall occurrence (rain / no rain)** using atmospheric and environmental parameters such as temperature, humidity, wind speed, pressure, UV index, cloud cover, and more.
+A deep learning tensorflow project that predicts **rainfall occurrence (rain / no rain)** using atmospheric and environmental parameters such as temperature, humidity, wind speed, pressure, UV index, cloud cover, and more.
 This repository contains a complete pipeline from preprocessing, model training, evaluation, to metric visualization.